jcorozco81/profile-generator/README.md

 ***
   Four **Test Suites** were created for this project: ```Employee.test.js```, ```Engineer.test.js```, ```Intern.test.js```, and ```Manager.test.js```.
 These **Test Suites** will be used to test the library script files outputs and initialization.

-1. To install Jest and add it to the list of dependencies by running ```npm install --save-dev jest```.
+1. Install Jest and add it to the list of dependencies by running ```npm install --save-dev jest```.
 Refer to [Jest Documentation](https://jestjs.io/docs/getting-started) for more information.

 2. Execute the command ```npm run test```.